yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-flexbox/index.md

 ## What is Flexbox?

-Flexbox is a part of CSS that provides a more efficient way to lay out, align and distribute space among items in a container.
+Flexbox is a part of CSS that provides a more efficient way to layout, align, and distribute space among items in a container.
 It helps us when we have those silly block elements that can be hard to do just what we want them to do.

 ## Flexbox IRL

 Flexbox is used _all over_ the internet.
 It's a little tough to learn, but once you know it, it makes your life a lot easier!
 That's why it is so popular among front-end developers.

 Here are just a few popular pages that use Flexbox:
-- [Disney Plus](https://www.disneyplus.com/) uses Flexbox on the top Nav bar and the grey bar at the bottom of the landing page
+- [Disney Plus](https://www.disneyplus.com/) uses Flexbox on the top Navbar and the grey bar at the bottom of the landing page
 - [Lomotif](https://lomotif.com/) uses Flexbox to control the content on the right side of the landing page (title, subtitle, and two buttons)
 - [The Ringer](https://www.theringer.com/) uses Flexbox to organize the links in the nav bar at the top of the page.
 It also uses Flexbox for each "section" of content - usually an image, title, subtitle, author, date, and tag

 ## Parents and Children

 Before we start working with Flexbox, we need to make sure we are referring to elements and their relationship to other elements correctly.
 We need to be careful about the CSS rules we apply to a _parent_ element vs. those to a _child_ element.
-A **parent** element wraps other elements, a **child** is nested inside the parent.
+A **parent** element wraps other elements, and a **child** is nested inside the parent.
 We will also refer to parents as **containers**, and children as **items**.

 Let's look an some HTML to make sure we are all on the same page: